hoijui/ReZipDoc/README.md

 	If you [filter the repo history](#filter-repo-history),
 	the freshly created, filtered repo will already have the filter installed as above.

-To uninstall the diff viewer and/or filter:
+To uninstall the diff viewer and/or filter, run:

 ```bash
 rezipdoc-repo-tool.sh remove